About Our Staff

 In 2007, I joined the staff here, and could not be happier about my decision.
 I am fortunate to work with truly inspiring participants who are kind enough to involve me in part of their journey.
 I have the pleasure of watching our 12 phenomenal program horses change lives on a daily basis.
 In addition to being a certified therapeutic riding instructor with PATH, I am also certified as an Equine Specialist through EAGALA (Equine Assisted Growth & Learning Association) and serve as the Michigan State Chair for PATH International's Region 4 Leadership Team.

 Outside of my professional life, I have a small hobby farm which includes our dog & 2 cats, 2 horses, 3 goats, and 17 chickens, plus a large garden.
-My husband and I enjoy spending our free time with our three daughters (8 years and twin 3 year olds), hiking, horseback riding, dirt biking and playing on the farm.
+My husband and I enjoy spending our free time with our three daughters, hiking, horseback riding, dirt biking and playing on the farm.

 Hi everyone, I’m Brittany and I am one of the PATH certified instructors here at Banbury.
 My love for horses started at a young age as my parents owned several growing up.
 After owning my first pony at the age of seven, I knew that these beautiful, gentle, and understanding animals held a special place in my heart.
 Fast forward a few years and I combined my love for horses and helping others by volunteering at Banbury Cross at the age of twelve.
 Volunteering with Banbury for nearly ten years, I was able to observe the amazing benefits that therapeutic riding offers.
 Wanting to play a more integral role in the riders’ emotional and physical well-being, I began the certification process to become a PATH instructor in 2017.
 I was officially certified in June of 2018 and have been teaching at two facilities, Banbury Cross and Therapeutic Riding Inc. It brings me so much joy to give back to facility that has given me so much over the past ten years.
 No matter what is going on in my personal life, my riders never fail to put a smile on my face!